swissup/swissup.github.io/m1/extensions/highlight/pages/index.md

 # Highlight Pages

-Highlight extension provides a set of widgets which purpose is to list any kind of products filtered with flexible tools.
-It allows you to easely show new, featured, onsale, bestsellers, popular products.
-It's even can show products filtered by custom filters.
+Highlight extension provides a set of built-in pages for the following product types:

+ -  New
+ -  Featured
+ -  Onsale
+ -  Bestsellers
+ -  Popular Products

 ### Contents